Everything you need to know about using Tor Browser

-Personal privacy has become more and more elusive as the government, hackers and even our beloved Google have come up with more advanced ways to hack and track us.
-Tor, even with its known flaws and vulnerabilities, is an excellent step towards being more anonymous on the internet.
-It is, however, only one piece of the puzzle, and other precautions must be taken if you truly want to protect yourself.
-You must be diligent in deciding how you conduct yourself on the internet.
+Personal privacy has become increasingly elusive as the government, hackers, and even our beloved Google have come up with more advanced ways to hack and track us.
+Even with its known flaws and vulnerabilities, Tor browser is an excellent step towards being more anonymous online.
+It is, however, only one piece of the puzzle.

 If you truly want to protect yourself, consider one of the VPNs below in conjunction with Tor browser.